Skip to main content

 by Adam Chodzko, commissioned by Tideway

 In reference to the falconry kept by Walsingham at Barn Elms and the quills used to write the ciphers a row of falcon feathers feature in the background of the work, rendered in a darker pigmentation.
-At the top left and bottom right of the façade will be the html codes </head> and </body> referencing contemporary computer code, and the separation of head and body of Mary Queen of Scots.
+At the top left and bottom right of the façade the html codes </head> and </body> reference both computer coding and the separation of Mary, Queen of Scots’ head and body.

-Deliberately ambiguous, and resisting any singular meaning, the phrase A WAY FROM HEAVEN, and the work’s title, provokes numerous readings and interpretations that resonate with the site’s history and its current purpose.
+Deliberately ambiguous, and resisting any singular meaning, the phrase ‘A Way from Heaven’, and the work’s title, provokes numerous readings and interpretations that resonate with the site’s history and its current purpose.
 Beheaded for plotting to assassinate Queen Elizabeth I, the words could be interpreted as sealing Mary’s fate, forbidding her entry into heaven, while conversely a peaceful and meditative scene can be conjured from the phrase when considering Walsingham’s pastime of watching falcons swoop from the sky and away from heaven.
-Chodzko also appeals to our habit of looking up to the heavens and refocuses our minds on the earth below our feet, under which the new sewer system will run.
+The artist also appeals to our habit of looking up to the heavens and refocus our minds on the earth below our feet, under which the new sewer system will run.

 The artwork